 An empowered woman breaks into a male-dominated field

 Teresa Mwonjaru is a 63 years old woman from Thinyaine, Meru County, Kenya.
 She is a single mother and a granny to two young boys and a girl.
 The grandchildren live with her after the death of her daughter.

-Women meeting together in the CIFORD meeting hall to discuss issues related to gender, health, economy, and the environment.
+Women members of CIFORD who meet to discuss issues related to gender, health, economy, and the environment.

 Teresa was stressed and discouraged, feeling unable to provide for her family.
 Then a friend encouraged her to join the Makena Thinyaine Women’s Group.
 This group is one of the peer-support circles that is part of the grassroots organization Community Initiatives for Rural Development (CIFORD).
 Together the group trains women on various social economical skills.
 Teresa began saving the proceeds from her kitchen garden (a small garden next to the house) and participated in the group’s Merry-Go-Round Table Banking.
 An idea struck Teresa.
 She realized that the area had no barber shop and she grew determined to venture into this male-dominated business sector.

 “It’s about passion, persistence, and commitment”

 And how is Teresa doing as a woman in the barber salon?
 In her own words, “everything we do in our lives is not about gender but about passion, persistence, and commitment.

 “With all the empowerment and training seminars that I and the group members have received from CIFORD, we believe that both genders are equal, even though the community perceives female as the weaker gender.”